mmoran0032/dissertation/NEEDED_FIGURES.rst

 Chapter 3
 =========

+Completed 2018-08-21 (really shitty, but that's fine)

+..
 Beam divergence from quadrupole

--   changing focal position based on magnetic strength
+.. -   changing focal position based on magnetic strength

+..
 Beam steering from misaligned Beam

--   beam looks to move left and right as field strength changed
+.. -   beam looks to move left and right as field strength changed

 Chapter 4
 =========

 Alpha distribution at detector

+-   from ``python``

 -   include both optimized and not-optimized distributions